graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/directives.md

     /// <summary>
     /// Allow experimental features only for client queries but not for standard introspection
     /// request.
 This means that the client, in response to a standard introspection request,
-    /// receives a standard response without all the new fields and types.
+    /// receives a standard response without any new fields and types.
 However, client CAN
     /// make requests to the server using the new fields and types.
 This mode is needed in order
     /// to bypass the problem of tools such as GraphQL Playground, Voyager, GraphiQL that require
-    /// a standard response to an introspection request and refuse to work correctly if receive
+    /// a standard response to an introspection request and refuse to work correctly if there are
-    /// unknown fields or types in the response.
+    /// any unknown fields or types in the response.
     /// </summary>
     ExecutionOnly,